Ryan Gerstenkorn home

 What this means, at the moment, for our specific example environment is effectively nothing.
 To understand the impact of this attack we need to understand what the attacker would need to do next to turn this into a useful exploit.

 For the sake of understanding impact let’s say our example above was not for DetectIT the monitoring application, it was for AccessIT an SSO provider.
-This is just a service that spits out temporary credentials to customers obtained through sts:AssumeRole.
+This is a service that simply returns temporary credentials to customers from the result of sts:AssumeRole.

 By using the functionality of the AccessIT service the attacker now has the raw credentials of the AccessIT proxy role.